 - What’s your proudest achievement at Mace?

-- It was the first project I led as a Project Director.
-I had never done the role before so I was quite nervous about the whole thing.
+- When I arrived in Vietnam I had never led a project on my own, so I was quite nervous about the whole thing.
 I was working on a project for a well-known telecoms company and we completed a day early, US$3m under budget, and had over 2.7m man hours without a reportable incident.
 Because of the achievement we won the Global Excellence Award at the Mace Star Awards [internal Mace awards that recognise individuals and teams who have made an outstanding contribution to the company], which I proudly collected on our team's behalf.
 Since then I think the entire experience of taking over and running the business has been a proud achievement.
 Our offices are in Deutsches Haus, which was also one of our first projects.
 The tower has since set the standard for grade A+ office buildings in Vietnam.

 - What advice would you give to someone looking to get into what you do?